 * Aversion and Susceptibility / Running Water: Simon has an aversion to crossing running water, such as a river.
-He must pass a yellow Willpower ACT roll in order to do so.
+He must pass a yellow Willpower ACT roll to do so.
 Furthermore, if Simon is submerged in running water, he will lose one fourth of his maximum Health total each turn, which isn't countered by his regeneration any, until he either gets out of the water or dissolves within it.

 * Originator's Onus: while many vampires (such as Simon) lack the power of mesmerism in a general sense, all vampires possess this ability, or are subject to it, in regards to their progenitors or descendants.
 In other words, a vampire can use this power at their Willpower value to command vampires they are responsible for creating, and resist commands from their creators at a -2 RS.

 * Requirement / Home Soil: Simon requires a touch (several pounds) of his native, Pittsburgh soil with him for some unknown reason.
 If such soil isn't adjacent to him while he sleeps during the day, Simon cannot heal damage inflicted to his body that night - either using his regeneration power or by dint of the consumed blood of his many victims.